JoaoGranja/Scrapy/README.md

 # Scrapy
-The scope of this project is to demonstrate that the proponent understands the basics of scraping a web page to collect specific data.
+The scope of this project is to present the basics of scraping a web page to collect specific data.